-The Clopay qualified defined benefit plan has been frozen to new entrants since December 2000.
+The Clopay portion of the CATT Plan has been frozen to new entrants since December 2000.
 Certain employees who were part of the plan prior to December 2000 continued to accrue a service benefit through December 2010, at which time all plan participants stopped accruing service benefits.
-A 10% change in the discount rate, average wage increase or return on assets would not have a material effect on the financial statements of Griffon.

-The ATT qualified defined benefit plan has been frozen to all new entrants since November 2009 and stopped accruing benefit in December 2009.
+The ATT portion of the CATT Plan has been frozen to all new entrants since November 2009 and stopped accruing benefits in December 2009.